Breaking Down Workforce Planning Examples for More Sustainable Growth

 - Cost of revenue department, including customer success managers

 You can follow general rules of thumb when hiring across these departments.
 For example, the typical benchmark for G&A spending is 15% to 20% of revenue for SaaS companies.
-And there are efficiency ratios like the SaaS magic number to determine when to invest in sales and marketing.
+And there are financial efficiency ratios like the SaaS magic number to determine when to invest in sales and marketing.

 But once you get deeper in the weeds of workforce planning, sense-checking ratios gets tougher.